 - Buying a student let or property for your child if they are going to university

-- Provide children with a deposit for their first house, with the huge rises in property prices seen over the last few years, parents potentially have the ability to raise a deposit for their children, allowing them to get onto the housing ladder. (if you are an older borrower age 60 plus please see the lifetime mortgage area)
+- Provide children with a deposit for their first house, with the huge rises in property prices seen over the last few years, parents potentially have the ability to raise a deposit for their children, allowing them to get onto the housing ladder. (if you are an older borrower age 60 plus please see our Lifetime Mortgage page)

-Lenders offer remortgage packages to lower the cost of switching, a remortgage package consists of a free survey of your property and free legal work to organise the repayment and switch from your current mortgage provider.
+Lenders offer remortgage packages to lower the cost of switching.
+A remortgage package consists of a free survey of your property and free legal work to organise the repayment and to switch from your current mortgage provider.

 Bluebell Mortgages will handle the whole process every step of the way by looking at your current position and identifying where money can be saved.
 We will locate suitable deals and work out whether it is worth paying certain costs/fees or taking advantage of lenders free surveys and legal fees packages.
 We also handle submitting your application to the lender and liaise with the lenders solicitors until things have completed and you have your money.

-At this point you then go into our review system whereby you are contacted well in advance of your deal period ending, once again to look at finding favourable deals and shortening your mortgage term.
+At this point you then go into our review system whereby you are contacted well in advance of your deal period end date, once again to look at finding favourable deals and shortening your mortgage term.

 Where do I start?